Crypto-TII/FANNG-MPC/MD-Files/offline-garbling.md

 ## Choicebits files
 In order to evaluate a circuit that has been garbled in a different program execution, an additional config file per player in the /Data directory is required as well: `choicebits-P$playernumber`.

-These files can be found in the preconfigured folders for full threshold setups in [Auto-Test-Data](Auto-Test-Data) (subdirectories from 18 to 21).
+These files can be found in the pre-configured folders for full threshold setups in [Auto-Test-Data](Auto-Test-Data) (subdirectories from 18 to 21).
 They are also generated when running `Setup.x`, only for full-threshold set-ups as well.

 If your choicebits files are empty, new choicebits will be generated and persisted in the files once you run any mpc program.